Translating Extensive Form Games to Open Games with Agency: Concluding remarks and future work

-\fakesection{Concluding remarks and future work} This paper is an experiment in refining the notion of open game to include an explicit treatment of the set of players.
-The main technical step that distinguishes our approach with previous treatments of open games is the decoupling of the selection functions from the \emph{arena} of the game.
+This paper is an experiment in refining the notion of open game to include an explicit treatment of the set of players.
+The main technical step that distinguishes our approach from previous treatments of open games is the decoupling of the selection functions from the \emph{arena} of the game.
 In particular, the action of \emph{regrouping} players, or more generally \emph{reparametrising} the sets of strategy profiles and reward vectors, is done at the level of arenas, without taking into account the selection functions.

 As a sanity check, we have shown how to translate an extensive form game (with possibly imperfect information) to an open game with agency, in a way that respects the compositional structure of players' decisions.
-Open games obtained by such translations are but a small class of all open games --- for instance, they use $\coplay$ is trivial ways.
-Another way to go beyond extensive form games is to use reparametrisation: this allows, for example, to create coalitions of players sharing rewards (\cref{ex:addRewards}); or to assign decisions to players according to a vote (\cref{ex:voting}).
-Lastly, in extensive form games, information sets are sometimes used to simulate simultaneity (see \cref{ex:IET}); but open games have a parallel composition operator~$\otimes$ that can model it more explicitly.
+Open games obtained by such translations are but a small subclass of all open games --- for instance, they use $\coplay$ in trivial ways.
+Another way to go beyond extensive form games is to use reparametrisation: this allows, for example, to create coalitions of players sharing rewards (\cref{ex:addRewards}), or to assign decisions to players according to a vote (\cref{ex:voting}).
+Lastly, in extensive form games, information sets are sometimes used to simulate simultaneity (see \cref{ex:IET}), but open games have a parallel composition operator~$\otimes$ that can model it more explicitly.

 Several research directions are left for future work.
 One of them is to extend this work to extensive form games built on infinite trees, possibly adapting the construction for repeated open games~\cite{GhaniKLF18}.
 We would also like to extend our work to other solution concepts than Nash equilibria: these include subgame-perfect equilibria, sequential equilibria, or evolutionarily stable strategies.
-Another unsettled question is to understand how selection functions interact with reparametrisations and, most importantly, what is the mathematical nature of apparently uniform assignments of selection functions such as $\argmax$ (which would allow to lift arenas to games, thereby promoting the compositionality of the former to compositionality of the latter).
+Another unsettled question is to understand how selection functions interact with reparametrisations and, most importantly, what the mathematical nature of apparently uniform assignments of selection functions such as $\argmax$ is (which would allow to lift arenas to games, thereby promoting the compositionality of the former to compositionality of the latter).